Riodejaneir/Induction2025/README.md

 _After the class, I go to TCC seminar hall for ID card formation.
 The work is going very slowly, I appreciate if the process could speed up.
 After that I went to home._

+# Day 8

+## P2P Lecture [9:00am - 12:00noon]

+_First class was scheduled to be of chemistry but it got cancelled at the last moment and we study problem solving with C++ for straight 2hours although it was a fun session.
+I understand loops, if and else concept of C++ and wrote code of the loops also.
+In the meantime, we clear our doubts and talked to each other._

+## End of the class

+After the class dismissed, I went to sumbit the form to applied science department office but it was empty although it's the office timing.
+I waited for 45 minutes.
+After 45 minutes, a teacher came, I submitted my form and headed home.